 “Abstract art can be about itself but figurative art, for me, needs some sort of meaning.
 A visual description of reality is not enough,and neither is a simple illustration of a conceptual idea.”
 (Laura Gascoigne)

 The Threadneedle Prize promotes excellence in figurative and representational art.
 Strong, fresh and topical observations on the contemporary world, created using a variety of different mediums, styles and approaches are all welcome.
 Our selectors will pay special attention to the quality and finish of each submitted work.

-You may submit up to THREE works, completed since 1 January 2012.
+You may submit up to FIVE works, completed since 1 January 2013.
 Works must NOT have been entered and selected for any other prize or competition in the UK or Continental Europe (works entered but not selected are still eligible).

 All entries must be for sale.

 Work should not exceed 2.4m in its longest dimension.
 Our regional collection service may not accept works larger than 2m squared.
 Please call in advance to check space availability.